A Trace-Path Integral Formula over Function Fields: Introduction

 \section{Introduction}

-In quantum field theory, one often cares about path integrals of an action functional \(A\) over a space \(\cF\) of sections of a Lagrangian fibration \(L\times [0,1]/F \to S^1\) (determined by a monodromy \(F\circlearrowright L\)).
-The path integral of A over this space can in fact be computed by instead looking at the action of \(F\) on a Hilbert space \(\cH\) of functions on \(L\), as
+In a topological quantum field theory, one often cares about path integrals of an action functional \(A\) over a space \(\cF\) of sections of a fibration \(M\times [0,1]/F \to S^1\) (determined by a monodromy \(F\circlearrowright M\)).
+The path integral of \(A\) over this space can in fact be computed by instead looking at the action of \(F\) on a Hilbert space \(\cH\) of functions as

-The purpose of this paper is to explain how each of these concepts has an arithmetic analogue, and to prove a version this trace path integral formula for \(J\) be the Jacobian of a smooth projective curve \(X\) over the finite field \(\FF_q\).
+The purpose of this paper is to explain how each of these concepts has an arithmetic analogue, and to prove a version of this trace path integral formula for \(J\) the Jacobian of a smooth projective curve \(X\) over the finite field \(\FF_q\).